View Table of Contents

 Rest cramps: Cramps at rest are very common, especially in older adults, but may be experienced at any age, including childhood.
 Rest cramps often occur during the night.
 While not life threatening, night cramps (commonly known as nocturnal cramps) can be painful, disruptive of sleep, and they can recur frequently (that is, many times a night, and/or many nights each week).
 The actual cause of night cramps is unknown.
 Sometimes, such cramps are initiated by making a movement that shortens the muscle.
 An example is pointing the toe down while lying in bed, which shortens the calf muscle, a common site of muscle cramps.

 Dehydration: Sports and other vigorous activities can cause excessive fluid loss from perspiration.
 This kind of dehydration increases the likelihood of true cramps.
-These cramps are more likely to occur in warm weather and can be an early sign of heat stroke.
-Chronic volume depletion of body fluids from diuretics (medicine that promote urination) and poor fluid intake may act similarly to predispose to cramps, especially in older people.
+These cramps are more likely to occur in warm weather and can be an early sign of heat injury including heat stroke.
+Chronic volume depletion of body fluids from diuretics (medicines that promote urination) and poor fluid intake may act similarly to predispose to cramps, especially in older people.
 Sodium depletion has also been associated with cramps.
 Loss of sodium, the most abundant chemical constituent of body fluids outside the cell, is usually a function of dehydration.